Mihaiii/backtrack_sampler/README.md

 ## Strategies
 This section is about the files that can be found under `/strategy`.
 Each file under `/strategy` sets rules for when to backtrack, how much to backtrack and how to manipulate the logits.
-Since this package is made for experimenting, we highly encourage you to make your own file that and set your own rules for backtracking.
+Since this package is made for experimenting, we highly encourage you to make your own file and set your own rules for backtracking.

 At the moment, we have 2 strategies available:
 ### * Antislop strategy